crowdagger/crowbook/README.md

-LaTeX output is a bit more tricky: it should work reasonably well for novels (the primary target of Crowbook), but `pdflatex` might occasionally choke on some « weird » unicode character.
+LaTeX output is a bit more tricky: it should work reasonably well for novels (the primary target of Crowbook), but `pdflatex` might occasionally choke on some "weird" unicode character.
 Moreover, images are not yet implemented (but should come soon).
 See the example book rendered in [PDF](http://lise-henry.github.io/crowbook/book.pdf) on github.io.